 well).

 <System Default> lets Windows select the decoder - usually the one with the highest merit value in your system.
-Please refer to chapter 10 of the DVBViewer help file for more information.
 It is recommendable to select a specific decoder that shows good results, however.

 For DTS audio (sometimes contained in VOB- and M2TS files) the TSPlayer preferably uses the decoder selected for AC3, provided it can cope with this format.